 - Up to $5,000 per academic year for students attending school in the United States

-- Up to $3,000 per academic year for students attending school in the United Kingdom
+- Up to $3,000 per academic year for students attending university in the United Kingdom

-Grants will be determined based on university costs and are renewable for up to three additional years or until a bachelor’s degree (or equivalent) is earned, whichever occurs first.
+Scholarships will be determined based on university costs and are renewable for up to three additional years or until a bachelor’s degree (or equivalent) is earned, whichever occurs first.
 Renewal of the scholarship is contingent upon the student maintaining the equivalent of a U.S. grade point average of 3.2 or higher.
 Scholarships can be used for tuition, academic fees and required educational expenses, and will be paid directly to the university on behalf of the student.
+Any amount of a Thermo Fisher Scientific scholarship that cannot be applied to educational expenses, due to other scholarships or grants received, is to be returned to the scholarship program.

 A scholarship review committee, independent of Thermo Fisher Scientific, will review all applications and render the scholarship selections.